 San Francisco Pregnancy Discrimination Lawyer

 California law provides significant protection for pregnant employees.
 In addition to prohibiting discrimination or harassment on the basis of pregnancy status, California law requires an employer to allow an employee disabled by pregnancy, childbirth or related medical conditions to take a leave of absence and to maintain her health insurance during the leave.
 It also requires the employer to provide other forms of reasonable accommodation as necessary.
 (Cal.
 Gov’t Code §§ 12926, 12940.)
 The amendments to the pregnancy discrimination regulations that took effect at the end of 2012 expanded the protections in several regards, including an expanded definition of the conditions that may render a woman “disabled by pregnancy” and the extension of protections to employees perceived as pregnant or disabled by pregnancy (even if not actually pregnant).
+Indeed, there are different rights that become relevant throughout the different stages of pregnancy, including different rights to accommodation, leave, and reinstatement.
+But throughout each stage of pregnancy and after delivery, an employer is not permitted to treat an employee differently because she is or was pregnant.

 What is the Pregnancy Discrimination Act?